blueglyph/lexigram/lexi-gram/README.md

 # The `lexi-gram` Crate

 The [`lexi-gram`](https://crates.io/crates/lexi-gram) crate contains the source code of Lexi and Gram, the two parsers for the lexicon and grammar files read by Lexigram.
+It also provides an API to easily generate the parser source programmatically.

 Additional information can be found in the corresponding section of the [Lexigram book](https://www.unscript.net/lexigram-book/crates.html#lexi-gram).